Margaret of Valois

-A well-known woman of letters, an enlightened mind as well as an extremely generous patron, she played a considerable part in the cultural life of the court, especially after her return from exile in 1605.
-She was a vector of Neoplatonism, which preached the supremacy of platonic love over physical love.
+A well-known woman of letters, considered both enlightened and a generous patron, Margaret played a considerable part in the cultural life of the court, especially after her return from exile in 1605.
+She preached the supremacy of platonic love over physical love.
 During her imprisonment, she took advantage of the time to write her Memoirs, the first woman to have done so.
-She was one of the most fashionable women of her time and influenced many of Europe's royal courts with her clothing.
+One of the most fashionable women of her time, her dress influenced many of Europe's royal courts.

-After her death, the anecdotes and slanders circulated about her created a legend, which was consolidated around the nickname La Reine Margot, invented by Alexandre Dumas père.
-They were handed down through the centuries on the myth of a nymphomaniac and incestuous woman.
-In the late 20th and the early 21st centuries, historians have reviewed the extensive chronicles of her life and concluded that many elements of her scandalous reputation stemmed from anti-Valois propaganda and a factionalism that denigrated the participation of women in politics and was created by Bourbon dynasty court historians in the 17th century.
+After Margaret's death, the anecdotes and slanders circulated about her created a legend which consolidated around the nickname La Reine Margot, invented by Alexandre Dumas père.
+These fictional elements of nymphomaniac and incest created a mythical image of a woman which persisted through the centuries to the modern day.
+In the late 20th and the early 21st centuries, revisionist historians have reviewed the extensive chronicles of her life and concluded that some elements of her scandalous reputation stemmed from anti-Valois propaganda and a factionalism that denigrated the participation of women in politics and was created by Bourbon dynasty court historians in the 17th century.

 Life

 Early life

-Margaret of Valois was born on 14 May 1553 at the royal Château de Saint-Germain-en-Laye, the seventh child and third daughter of Henry II and Catherine de' Medici.
+Margaret of Valois was born on 14 May 1553 at the royal Château de Saint-Germain-en-Laye, the seventh child and third daughter of Henry II of France and Catherine de' Medici.
 Three of her brothers would become kings of France: Francis II, Charles IX and Henry III.
-Her sister, Elisabeth of Valois, would become the third wife of King Philip II of Spain, and her brother Francis II, married Mary, Queen of Scots.
+Her sister, Elisabeth of Valois, would become the third wife of King Philip II of Spain, and her brother Francis II married Mary, Queen of Scots.

 Her childhood was spent in the French royal nursery of the Château de Saint-Germain-en-Laye with her sisters Elisabeth and Claude, under the care of Charlotte de Vienne, baronne de Courton, "a wise and virtuous lady greatly attached to the Catholic religion".
-After her sisters' weddings, Margaret grew up in the Château d'Amboise with her brothers Henry and Francis.
+After her sisters' weddings, Margaret grew up in the Château d'Amboise with her brothers Henry and Francis, Duke of Alençon.
 During her childhood, her brother Charles IX gave her the nickname of "Margot".

-At the French court, she studied grammar, classics, history and Holy Scripture.
+At the French court, she studied grammar, classics, history, and Holy Scripture.
 Margaret learned to speak Italian, Spanish, Latin and Greek in addition to her native French.
-She was competent also in prose, poetry, horsemanship and dance.
+She was competent also in prose, poetry, horsemanship, and dance.
 She traveled with her family and the court in the grand tour of France (1564–1566).
 During this period Margaret had direct experience of the dangerous and complex political situation in France, and learned from her mother the art of political mediation.

-In 1565, Catherine met with Philip II's chief minister the Duke of Alba at Bayonne in hopes of arranging a marriage between Margaret and Carlos, Prince of Asturias.
+In 1565, Catherine met with Philip II's chief minister Fernando Álvarez de Toledo, 3rd Duke of Alba at Bayonne in hopes of arranging a marriage between Margaret and Carlos, Prince of Asturias.
 However, Alba refused any consideration of a dynastic marriage.
 Other marriage negotiations with Sebastian of Portugal and Archduke Rudolf also did not succeed.